bruits/maudit/CONTRIBUTING.md

 - **Do not report security vulnerabilities publicly** (e.g., in issues or discussions), please refer to our [security policy](https://github.com/bruits/maudit/blob/main/SECURITY.md).
 - **Do not create issues for ideas or suggestions.** Instead, share your thoughts in our [GitHub Discussions](https://github.com/bruits/maudit/discussions/categories/ideas).
-- **Do not create issues for questions.** Instead, ask your question in our [GitHub Discussions](https://github.com/bruits/maudit/discussions/categories/q-a).
+- **Do not create issues for questions.** Instead, ask your question in our [GitHub Discussions](https://github.com/bruits/maudit/discussions/categories/q-a) or on [our Discord](https://maudit.org/chat).
 - **Check for duplicates.** Look through existing issues and discussions to see if your topic has already been addressed.
 - Provide as much detail as possible.
 However, don’t worry if it’s incomplete—we will help refine it!